-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG

 Developed by the company that brought gamers Elden Ring, Bloodborne follows a Hunter making its way through the decrepit Gothic city of Yharnam.
 The locals are afflicted with a blood-borne disease and players must unravel the mystery of where the plague started, all while fighting various beasts and cosmic beings.
-Bloodborne focuses on strategic weapons-based combat and exploration.
-Players can find it exclusively on PlayStation consoles.
+Bloodborne focuses on strategic weapons-based combat and exploration, and fans of a challenge won’t want to pass this one up.

 #2 The Witcher 3: Wild Hunt